KaykyFernandez/pokedex./README.md

 - View top-rated Pokemon based on their stats
 - Explore Pokemon evolutions and their evolutionary paths

-## Usage

-Once you have installed Pokedex, you can use it by opening it in your web browser.
-You can search for Pokemon using the search bar or browse through the list of all Pokemon.
-Clicking on a Pokemon will display its detailed information, including its types, abilities, stats, and evolutions.

 ## Credits

 Pokedex uses the following open source libraries and APIs: